mheap/nexmo-developer/_documentation/en/concepts/guides/glossary.md

 ## Server SDKs

-Nexmo provides Server SDKs for various programming languages.
+Vonage provides Server SDKs for various programming languages.
 These SDKs abstract away much of the complexity involved with accessing our APIs directly, enabling you to develop
 Vonage applications quickly and reduce time to market.

-Further information can be found on the [Nexmo Tools page](https://developer.nexmo.com/tools).
+Further information can be found on the [Vonage Tools page](https://developer.nexmo.com/tools).

 ## Shared Short Codes